ussserrr/raspberrypi-uart-logger/README.md

 `[PREFIX LETTER] [MESSAGE] \r`

 These prefix letters you should put at the start of your message and separate with a space from an actual payload.
-Always end your message with the CR `\r` symbol to notify the system about it.
 Output string will contain a type of the message, time & date and then actual payload:
 ```plain
 DEBUG    [2018-08-24 03:50:00,844] Debug message from UART received
 INFO     [2018-08-24 03:50:00,844] It's OK!